Coding-Coach/find-a-mentor/README.md

 1. Fork
 2. `yarn`
 3. Add your details in `mentors.json` file.
+4. Run `yarn run sync-lists`
-5. Run `npm test` to validate that the details is following the right schema.
+5. Run `yarn test` to validate that the details is following the right schema.
 6. PR.
 7. Thanks!